 - Focused retreats on interdisciplinary and translational topics with other cancer center programs

-Patricia A. Ganz, M.D., director of the Patient and Survivors Program, is a board-certified medical oncologist who has been conducting psychosocial and quality of life research with cancer patients and survivors since the early 1980s.
+Director Dr. Patricia A. Ganz is a board-certified medical oncologist who has been conducting psychosocial and quality of life research with cancer patients and survivors since the early 1980s.
 Ganz holds professorial appointments in the School of Public Health (Health Policy & Management) and the School of Medicine (Medicine/Hematology-Oncology).
 Ganz is a pioneer in the assessment of quality of life in cancer patients, and is active in clinical trials research with the NRG Oncology, where she co-chairs the Patient Centered Outcomes Research committee.
 She has focused much of her clinical and research efforts in the areas of breast cancer and its prevention.
-She also directs the UCLA Clinical Cancer Genetic Evaluation Program.
 Her other major areas of research include cancer survivorship and late effects of cancer treatment, cancer in the elderly and quality of care for cancer patients.
 She is Deputy Editor of the Journal of the National Cancer Institute and Associate Editor of CA-A Journal for Clinicians.
-Dr. Ganz was elected to the Institute of Medicine in 2007, and received the American Cancer Society Medal of Honor in 2010.
-She served on the National Cancer Institute Board of Scientific Advisors from 2002-2007 and on the American Society of Clinical Oncology (ASCO) Board of Directors from 2003-2006.
-Dr. Ganz currently serves as Vice Chair of the Institute of Medicine National Cancer Policy Forum and chaired the 2013 Institute of Medicine consensus study whose report was entitled “Delivering High Quality Cancer Care: Charting a New Course for a System in Crisis.”
+She also directs the UCLA Clinical Cancer Genetic Evaluation Program.

-The following list is for upcoming events and seminars of notable interest to the Patients and Survivors Program and its members.
+The following list is for upcoming events and seminars of notable interest to the Cancer Control and Survivorship Program and its members.
 This calendar is updated automatically.

 For a list of all upcoming JCCC events (including other research programs, patients and survivors, and the UCLA Jonsson Cancer Center Foundation), please visit the Events Calendar.